 In Australia, Coca-Cola Amatil’s Legal team handles the legal needs for three business units with operations in Australia, Fiji and Samoa, as well as corporate functions such as Strategy, Insurance, Treasury and Risk.

-The Australian legal team’s major struggle was with reporting, according to Deputy Group General Counsel Richard Conway in 2019.
+The Australian legal team’s major struggle was with reporting, according to its Deputy Group General Counsel in 2019.
 It relied on a manual process that required lawyers to fill out paper forms, which an administrative staff member later compiled into an Excel spreadsheet on a monthly basis.

-Without a central repository for matters or a standardized way of classifying their importance, Conway said, the team’s view of its own activity was likely incomplete, or worse, inaccurate.
+Without a central repository for matters or a standardized way of classifying their importance, the Group General Counsel said, the team’s view of its own activity was likely incomplete, or worse, inaccurate.

-Conway needed a way to capture the team’s “full universe of matters.”
+The team needed a way to capture its “full universe of matters.”
 This would ensure accuracy in reporting to business units and company leadership and save time in manual reporting and follow-up discussions.

-Conway wanted a legal tech solution that would deliver automated, real-time reporting – and allow him to eliminate the paper forms and manual entry.
-When he chose to integrate Xakia into the team’s existing workflow, he said, there was instant relief.
+Coca-Cola Amatil wanted a LegalTech solution that would deliver automated, real-time reporting – and eliminate paper forms and manual entry.
+When Xakia was integrated into the team’s existing workflow, there was instant relief.

-After implementing Xakia, Conway said the team’s reporting is more timely, accurate and actionable:
+After implementing Xakia, the team’s reporting is more timely, accurate, and actionable: